How Discipline Can Be Transformative

 Their first instinct is to shield themselves from the attack, either by denying they did anything wrong or by blaming someone else — the board, the person who filed the complaint, anyone but themselves.
 Some never come out from behind their shield.
 They maintain a defensive posture, dwelling on the board’s unfairness, and launch a counteroffensive, fighting to vindicate themselves.
 It’s a fight they cannot win, and the longer it goes on, the more isolated and resentful they become.
 Many never recover the sense of purpose and personal fulfillment that brought them to health care in the first place.

 Others eventually let down their defenses and take responsibility for what they have done.
 But they, too, may get stuck.
 Overwhelmed by guilt and shame, they feel unworthy of their calling.
 They start avoiding friends and hunker down in despair.
 “After my license was suspended, I felt so ashamed I stopped going out in public,” said one physician.
 “I had panic attacks.
 And while I didn’t contemplate suicide, I prayed every night that God would take me.
 And I woke up each morning devastated that even He didn’t think I was worth taking.”
-A few practitioners actually attempt suicide, and some succeed.
-Others turn to alcohol or drugs or other self-destructive behavior.
+However, many clinicians do contemplate or attempt suicide and research shows that physicians die by suicide at a rate that is more than double that of the general population.
+Other clinicians turn to alcohol, drugs or other self-destructive behaviors.

 But for everyone who succumbs to despair or drowns in resentment, there are others who not only survive the ordeal, but are transformed by it.
 They draw strength from the hardships others simply endure and end their journey in a better place than they started from.
 As devastating as the experience has been, they look back on it with satisfaction, proud of how much they have grown and accomplished.